Supporting you to succeed: Exams and assessments in spring/summer 2021

 - Hold end-of-year exams as take-home online exams as far as possible.
 We believe that this gives the greatest flexibility to accommodate students’ different needs and reduce the stress of examinations in an already challenging year.

-- Permit extenuating circumstances requests where it has not been possible to provide independent supporting evidence – please see below for detail of the enhanced Extenuating Circumstances process.
+- Permit exceptional circumstancess requests where it has not been possible to provide independent supporting evidence – please see below for detail of the enhanced Exceptional Circumstances process.

-- Introduce a new post-results Extenuating Circumstances process for the summer.
+- Introduce a new post-results Exceptional Circumstances process for the summer.

-Our existing Extenuating Circumstances process includes two important provisions:
+Our existing Exceptional Circumstances process includes two important provisions:

 - we will extend coursework deadlines if you have experienced unforeseen issues that have prevented you from completing your coursework on time;

 In addition to the above, we have adapted our process in direct response to COVID-19.
-Our enhanced Extenuating Circumstances process has two core features:
+Our enhanced Exceptional Circumstances process has two core features: